hoopdad/hoopdad.github.io/docs/ai/_posts/2025-05-23-a-simple-agentic-framework-with-baml.md

 title:  "A Simple Agentic Framework with BAML"
 ---

 This article gives practical, simplified definitions of AI Agents, Agentic Models, and an example of an application that might be useful for DevOps issues.
+If you're looking for example code, scroll down past the first few paragraphs.

 ## AI Agents